HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/configuration/ReplacePortalLDAP.md

-# A Step-by-Step Guide - How to replace your HCL Portal's LDAP
+# A Step-by-Step Guide - How to replace an LDAP in HCL DX

 ## Applies to